Taxation of Fringe Benefits

 An employer may offer additional life insurance through a split-dollar insurance plan, where the employer buys a permanent cash value life insurance on the life of the employee, paying part or all the annual premium.
 When the employee dies, the employer receives part of the proceeds, equal to the premiums paid, and the beneficiary designated by the employee receives the rest.
 An equity split-dollar insurance may also be offered that gives the employee the right to the cash surrender value that exceeds the premiums paid by the employer.

 However, split-dollar insurance is taxed under 26 CFR 1.61-22 - Taxation of split-dollar life insurance arrangements, depending on whether the employer or the employee owns the policy.
-If owned by the employer, then the employee is taxed on the value of the life insurance protection, the amount of the cash value available to the employee, and on the value of any other economic benefit from the policy.
-If owned by the employee, then the premium payments by the employer will be treated as a loan to the employee, for which the employee will be taxed on the imputed interest.
+If owned by the employer, the employee is taxed on the value of the life insurance protection, on the cash value available to the employee, and on the value of any other economic benefit from the policy.
+If owned by the employee, the premium payments by the employer will be treated as a loan to the employee, for which the employee will be taxed on the imputed interest.
 Additionally, some split-dollar insurance plans may be subject under IRC §409A for nonqualified deferred compensation plans.
 IRS Notice 2007-34, Guidance Regarding the Application of Section 409A to Split-Dollar Life Insurance Arrangements explains how split-dollar insurance plans may be classified as deferred compensation.
 Split-dollar insurance arrangements will not be treated as deferred compensation, if it only provides a death benefit or if the benefit is includable in income, called a short-term deferral under 26 CFR 1.409A-1(b)(4).

 Cafeteria Employee Benefit Plans